 If you teach a child with SPD they may appear to have behavioural issues.
 The most helpful thing you can do is not label the child as disruptive and instead talk to the parents about how you can help meet their sensory needs in your classroom.
 Understanding, being a bit flexible and implementing simple small or bigger changes can be all that’s needed to really help a child with SPD.

-Thankyou for taking the time to read this post.
-If you would like to read more then feel free to follow my blog or like my Facebook page which I keep up to date with new posts as they are written.
-You can also find me on Twitter @KidsOnTour1
+Thank you for taking the time to read this post.
+Please feel free to follow my blog or like my Facebook page which I keep up to date with new posts as they are written.
+I also have a closed Facebook group for anything autism related and sharing days out and holiday ideas and tips.
+You can find me on Twitter @KidsOnTour.